Projects per year

 I have also undertaken research into everyday relations across class and ethnicised difference in school communities in inner Sydney.
 This research was published in Emotion, Space and Society, Journal of Intercultural Studies, Journal of Ethnic and Migration Studies, and in the edited collection Class in Australia.

-My recent research attends to everyday experiences of the Australia welfare state in transition, as the social security system becomes ever more disciplining and punitive.
+More recent research concerns the everyday experiences of the Australia welfare state in transition, as the social security system becomes ever more disciplining and punitive.
 My two case studies for this project were the first cashless debit card trial and ParentsNext, an intensive pre-employment program for (mostly) single mothers on parenting payment.
 This research culminated in Who Cares?
 Life on Welfare in Australia (Melbourne University Press, 2023).

-I am currently working on a project called Love Across Class, which involves interviewing people who have partnered across class difference.
-This research is a collaboration with Dr Rose Butler (Deakin).
-A book on this topic is forthcoming.
+I have also recently completed a project that involved interviewing people who have partnered across class difference.
+This research is a collaboration with Dr Rose Butler (Deakin) and culminated in the co-authored book, Love Across Class (Melbourne University Press, 2024).

 Fingerprint